Selective exposure theory: Media

 One of the major academic debates on the concept of selective exposure is whether selective exposure contributes to people's exposure to diverse viewpoints or polarization.
 Scheufele and Nisbet (2012) discuss the effects of encountering disagreement on democratic citizenship.
 Ideally, true civil deliberation among citizens would be the rational exchange of non-like-minded views (or disagreement).
 However, many of us tend to avoid disagreement on a regular basis because we do not like to confront with others who hold views that are strongly opposed to our own.
 In this sense, the authors question about whether exposure to non-like-minded information brings either positive or negative effects on democratic citizenship.
 While there are mixed findings of peoples' willingness to participate in the political processes when they encounter disagreement, the authors argue that the issue of selectivity needs to be further examined in order to understand whether there is a truly deliberative discourse in online media environment.

+Experimental evidence indicates that exposure to politically diverse information does not necessarily reduce polarization.
+In a 2026 pre-registered experiment during the 2019 Argentine presidential debate, Twitter users assigned to interact with an experimenter-run account providing a balanced mix of partisan content did not become less polarized; among users embedded in politically segregated online environments, the intervention increased polarization and physiological stress.